SRG/eROSITA survey of Be stars: Results

 The above criteria may be considered as quite strict.
 However, considering the current large values of the errors on the $HR$, it is difficult to lower the $HR$ limit further without adding potential interlopers.
-Nevertheless, the 18 objects with $31<\log(L_{\rm X})<31.4$, $-7<\log(L_{\rm X}/L_{\rm BOL})<-6.4$, and $0.2<HR<0.4$ are certainly interesting cases to further investigate.
+Nevertheless, the 18 objects not fulfilling all criteria but having at least $\log(L_{\rm X})>31$, $\log(L_{\rm X}/L_{\rm BOL})>-7$, and $HR>0.2$ are certainly interesting cases to further investigate.
 Indeed, if confirmed, they appear in-between the clearly soft objects and the clearly hard ones.
 In the context of the \gc\ phenomenon, they could either be objects in a short transition phase between those states or more constant objects but with a lower amplitude of the phenomenon causing the hard X-ray emission.
 In both cases, a better understanding of their properties might provide very important constraints, notably on the \gc\ phenomenon.

 As a final check on the validity of the chosen criteria, a search for XMM and Chandra data was made for all sources with $\log(L_{\rm X}/L_{\rm BOL})>-7$ and $HR>0.2$ (a larger range of values, to allow for an in-depth check).
 Besides cases already published \citep{naz18,naz20,naz22}, Chandra data of CD--29\,5159 as well as XMM data of HD\,302798, V870\,Cen, $\mu^{02}$\,Cru, and V955\,Cen were found in the archives.
 For V870\,Cen, the detected XMM source appears at 5\arcsec\ of the Be star and since it lies in the IC\,2944 cluster, the association may be spurious.
 Indeed, another 2MASS source is proposed to be associated with that source (see \citealt{naz13}).
 For the four other cases, the spectra were extracted in a standard way (for Chandra) or downloaded (pipeline products of XMM).
 They were then grouped to get at least 10 counts per bin and examined within {\sc Xspec} as the eROSITA spectra.
 The results are provided at the bottom of Table \ref{specfit}.
 The properties of CD--29\,5159 derived by both spacecrafts fully agree.
 HD\,302798 appears at least twice brighter in XMM data than in eROSITA survey.
 It is also slightly harder.
 In fact, at the time of XMM observations, this star fulfills all "bright \& hard" criteria while at the time of eROSITA, its $HR$ is just below the limit (but compatible with it within errors).
 Both $\mu^{02}$\,Cru and V955\, Cen appear slightly softer at the time of XMM observations compared to the time of eROSITA observations, as well as fainter, with a luminosity reduced by one third.
 They remain in their respective categories, however.
 The spectral fitting of CD--29 5159, HD\,302798, and V955\,Cen also clearly confirms the presence of an intense X-ray emission at high energies.
 This therefore validates the chosen criteria to identify bright and hard sources.